 At a price tag of almost $50 billion per year, retail industry losses due to inventory shrinkage are significant.
 Measuring inventory shrink is a must because it directly impacts gross profit and businesses cannot improve on what they cannot or do not measure — and inventory is no different.

 Measuring shrink is challenging, particularly if inventory processes lack transparency or the data being used is not complete, accurate or timely.
 Such was the situation that a large North American retailer faced.
-As part of an enterprisewide effort to increase profitability and improve inventory performance, the organization’s management noticed that although their “reported” inventory shrink percentages were lower than the industry average, the low percentage did not align with their “real world” view, nor the reduced profit margin results they were experiencing.
+As part of an enterprise wide effort to increase profitability and improve inventory performance, the organisation’s management noticed that although their “reported” inventory shrink percentages were lower than the industry average, the low percentage did not align with their “real world” view, nor the reduced profit margin results they were experiencing.

 Disjointed, undocumented processes and holes in data hurt margins

 Through some of its own research and investigation, the retailer discovered that its inventory management and supply chain practices lacked consistency and standardisation, and on top of this, they were siloed between distribution center operations and back-of-the-store operations.
 Inventory control was compromised because the company’s distribution centers were not aligned with their retail stores, with significant “blind spots” of “in transit” inventory back-and forth that were never reconciled.
 The numbers were skewed as a result of how they were classified and reported by stores.
 As a result, upper management did not have access to a holistic end-to-end view of inventory performance and shrink.

 At the time, the company culture supported employee decisions and actions that often were undocumented and not based on formal inventory policy or process.
 For example, sales staff had the latitude to mark down products in retail locations by virtually any percentage, even 100%, which in turn skewed inventory data.
 Clearly, changes in policy and process were needed in order to establish better control and tracking of inventory, including but not limited to shrink.